Understanding and Improving Communication Performance in Multi-node LLM Inference: Introduction

 \section{Introduction}

-As large language models (LLMs) grow in size and with wider adoption, inference costs are rising rapidly~\citep{maslej2025artificialintelligenceindexreport, bick2024rapid, iea_energy_ai_2025}.
-As practitioners pursue higher-quality outputs through larger models, longer sequence lengths, compute-intensive reasoning architectures, and test-time scaling~\citep{wei2023chainofthoughtpromptingelicitsreasoning, openai2024openaio1card, snell2024scalingllmtesttimecompute}, improving inference performance is becoming critical for reducing energy consumption and operational costs.
+As large language models (LLMs) grow in size and adoption, inference costs are rising rapidly~\citep{maslej2025artificialintelligenceindexreport, bick2024rapid, iea_energy_ai_2025}.
+Practitioners increasingly rely on larger models, longer sequences, and compute-intensive reasoning to improve output quality~\citep{wei2023chainofthoughtpromptingelicitsreasoning, openai2024openaio1card, snell2024scalingllmtesttimecompute}.
+Improving inference performance is therefore critical for reducing energy consumption and operational costs.

 With increasing LLM sizes, memory footprints often exceed the capacity of a single GPU, requiring parallel execution across multiple devices.
-On most clusters, a single node, typically with 4 to 8 GPUs, is insufficient to host large models such as Llama 3.1 405B \citep{grattafiori2024llama3herdmodels}.
-To enable inference using such models, inference engines use \emph{model parallelism}~\cite{megatronlm, huang2019gpipe} strategies, which partition the model parameters across GPUs.
-While model parallelism for inference on a single GPU and within a single node has been extensively studied and optimized~\citep{aminabadi2022deepspeedinferenceenablingefficient,li2024flashcommunicationreducingtensor}, inference in \emph{multi-node} settings is comparatively underexplored.
-In this paper, we systematically study, comparatively evaluate and optimize multi-node inference workloads.
+On most clusters, a single node, typically with four to eight GPUs, is insufficient to host large models such as Llama 3.1 405B~\citep{grattafiori2024llama3herdmodels}.
+To enable inference using such models, inference engines use \emph{model parallelism}~\citep{megatronlm, huang2019gpipe} schemes, which partition the model parameters across GPUs.
+While model parallelism for inference within a single node has been extensively studied and optimized~\citep{aminabadi2022deepspeedinferenceenablingefficient,li2024flashcommunicationreducingtensor}, inference in \emph{multi-node} settings is comparatively under-explored.
+In this paper, we systematically study, comparatively evaluate, and optimize multi-node inference workloads.

-Multi-node inference introduces new challenges such as higher inter-node latencies compared to faster within-node NVLink connections.
+Multi-node inference introduces challenges such as higher inter-node latencies compared to faster within-node NVLink connections.
 As a result, parallelization strategies that perform well within a node can experience substantial degradation in multi-node settings due to increased communication overheads.
 Moreover, the optimal choice of parallelism strategy often depends on the specific inference workload characteristics and the efficiency of underlying communication libraries.
-Consequently, it remains unclear which model parallel schemes are more suited for multi-node inference and how to optimize them further.
+Consequently, it remains unclear which model parallelism schemes are best suited for multi-node inference and how to optimize them further.